shaneoston/my-store/README.md

 Clone this repo, run `yarn` and `ng serve`.
 Navigate to `http://localhost:4200/`.

 ## Components
-The app consists of thse components that self-explanatory.
+The app consists of these components that self-explanatory.

 `ProductList`
 `ProductDetail`
 `Cart`
 `Confirmation`

+## Using the app
+A user can view a page of products.
+One can add to cart from here or click the image to view the product detail page.
+One can also add to cart from the product detail.
+The cart is accessible from the header link.
+A user can adjust quantities, remove items and check out.
+Checking out routes to a confirmation page.